jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 Likewise when I was investigating the pycrdt related issues for jupyter-mcp-server, both Claude and Gemini would repeatedly go down rabbit holes e.g. around async I/O or the use of Yjs types (understandably given they couldn't see the full context of the entire jupyter-mcp-server Github repo, and all of the upstream dependencies like pycrdt, jupyter-server-ydoc, jupyter-nbmodel-client, jupyter-kernel-client, etc.).
 In the end I had to take a step back, and go carefully through the installation and environment set up process again - where I noticed the discrepancy.

+This issue of keeping a clean and relevant context definitely feels like the biggest challenge when using AI agents in practice, alongside practical issues of tool usage - it's hard to let the model iterate a lot if the codebase takes 20 minutes to compile for example.

 Another interesting area of investigation would be trying smaller models, but letting them call a larger model sparingly via MCP to verify some of their responses if they are less certain.
 Note above how having the ability to execute answer cells and check the result, and being instructed to write and check test cases, both improved the results significantly for the same model (albeit with more iteration).
 But running a smaller model for more tokens so that it can iterate on its results and perhaps occasionally request verification from a larger model might still be a lot more cost-effective than just using a larger model all the time.

 Overall it is clear that agentic AI will revolutionise the future of computing.
 Even just as a very advanced form of rubber-duck debugging - an agent with read-only access to relevant databases, documentation search, project / code search, etc. would be a huge asset - especially if it could execute and iterate on its proposed solutions - perhaps even requesting test cases and reviews from other LLMs!

+### Would you hire Claude?

+So, would I hire Claude?
+Well it can definitely fill the role of support on the implementation of simpler tasks to help provide more capacity.
+But overall, I think we shouldn't look at it as a matter of replacement, but rather enhancement - [like an exoskeleton](https://matthewsinclair.com/blog/0178-why-llm-powered-programming-is-more-mech-suit-than-artificial-human).
+At least for now, a human with domain knowledge is very much required to keep AI agents on track, and prevent them getting stuck going down rabbit holes or producing over-engineered and unmaintainable solutions.

+But the productivity boost for engineers alone is profound.
+In the real world it's unlikely to be as remarkable as in this test case, but 2 hours to 3 minutes is a whole order of magnitude, and the cost and speed of such agents will only improve in the future.

+As productivity improves, more projects become viable where they may not have been in the past.
+The barrier to entry is lowered dramatically as more people can create prototypes without needing to learn to code, and can use generative AI to produce high-quality videos and music where needed.
+This all allows more experimentation and innovation, and as AI becomes cheaper and more powerful, the usage of AI will increase dramatically.

+But there is no reason to worry ([even if you are nuts](https://fly.io/blog/youre-all-nuts/)) - the [lump of labour fallacy](https://en.wikipedia.org/wiki/Lump_of_labour_fallacy) has proven fallacious with every advancement in labour-saving technology.
+Just as the [Jevons paradox](https://en.wikipedia.org/wiki/Jevons_paradox) suggests, as labour becomes more efficient, the demand for labour actually increases as more projects and startups are viable.

+The nature of our work will change, but there will be more interesting work than ever, as the boilerplate wrangling of the past is left to LLMs.